-The use of AI to automate decision-making raises a whole range of rule of law issues, in particular in relation to procedural fairness,37 the transparency of decision-making,38 the protection of personal privacy39 and the right to equality.40 Some automated systems have been controversial because they experienced problems in their design and implementation.41 These controversies, because they were highly publicised or affected vulnerable populations, have the potential to undermine public trust and the acceptance of new initiatives aimed at improving the efficiency of administrative services.42
+decision-making, the protection of personal privacy and the right to equality.
+Some automated systems have been controversial because they experienced problems in their design and implementation.
+These controversies, because they were highly publicised or affected vulnerable populations, have the potential to undermine public trust and the acceptance of new initiatives aimed at improving the efficiency of administrative services.

 Commonwealth departments have accordingly generally adopted a cautious approach.
-Departments that use technology to make high volume decisions, such as the Department of Home Affairs and Department of Veterans' Affairs, have reported that they use the 'golden rule' in automating decision-making.43 Under this rule, decisions that have a beneficial outcome for citizens may be automated, while negative decisions are subject to human intervention.44 Therefore the principle underpinning the use of automation in this context is that it will be used only as a 'triage' tool to make the granting of positive decisions to applicants more efficient.
+Departments that use technology to make high volume decisions, such as the Department of Home Affairs and Department of Veterans' Affairs, have reported that they use the 'golden rule' in automating decision-making.
+Under this rule, decisions that have a beneficial outcome for citizens may be automated, while negative decisions are subject to human intervention.
+Therefore the principle underpinning the use of automation in this context is that it will be used only as a 'triage' tool to make the granting of positive decisions to applicants more efficient.